Zod Showcase

 Generated output

-// src/client/schemas.ts (generated — do not edit)
+// src/client/schemas.ts (generated.
+Do not edit)

 import { z } from 'zod';